 How Hoppy can help

-At Hoppy, we make it so quick and easy to find experienced, friendly and reliable local tradesmen.
-We work in partnership with Plentific to bring you the top recommendations for a range of tradesperson services in your area.
-By booking through the Hoppy site, you can rest assured that you’re hiring a Verified Plentific Pro, who has completed a rigorous testing process to ensure they meet our exceptionally high standards.
+At Hoppy, we make it quick and easy to find experienced, friendly and reliable local tradespeople.
+We work in partnership with Rated People to bring you the top recommendations for a range of trades services in your area.